-- 9.6 The Faculty Association will advise Human Resources by May 1 of each year who the elected officers of the Association are for the upcoming year. - 9.7 The University will provide the Faculty Association with teaching releases for tenure, tenure-track and term academic staff members equal to nine (9) courses per academic year.
-The Faculty Association may, at its discretion, direct the University to pay the monetary value of up to three of these teaching releases, to sessional lecturers who are participating in Association activities in that year and are members of the bargaining unit.
-One additional release will be provided each semester during active collective bargaining negotiations for the Chief Negotiator of the University of Regina Academic Staff Members bargaining group.
+The University will provide the Faculty Association with teaching releases for academic staff members equal to nine (9) courses per academic year.
+One additional teaching release will be provided each semester during active collective bargaining negotiations for the Chief Negotiator of the University of Regina Academic Staff Members bargaining group.
 Should an academic staff member be the Chief Negotiator during active collective bargaining negotiations for the University of Regina Administrative, Professional, and Technical bargaining unit, the Faculty Association may, at its discretion, use a teaching release for this collective bargaining activity.

-With the approval of the Dean, the Faculty Association may purchase additional course releases on behalf of the tenure, tenure-track and term academic staff members who are elected to Association positions.
+With the approval of the Dean, the Faculty Association may purchase additional teaching releases on behalf of academic staff members who are elected to Association positions.

-These academic staff members shall discuss potential arrangements for course releases with their Dean, prior to making commitments that require teaching releases.
+Academic staff members shall discuss potential arrangements for teaching releases with their Dean, prior to making commitments that require teaching releases.